Support for News Media Bargaining Code remains strong – but swift action urged

 Stalling tactics and costly tantrums: Latest in international push for news-digital media deals

 Months after the Australian government unveiled measures to incentivise tech giants to comply with the News Media Bargaining Code, no progress has been made.
-The News Bargaining incentive, introduced after Meta’s 2024 decision to not renew or make new commercials deals for Australian news content, builds on the 2021 Code by including a charge and […]
+The News Bargaining Incentive, introduced after Meta’s 2024 decision to not renew or make new commercials deals for Australian news content, builds on the 2021 Code by including a charge and […]

 The state of news in the UK